-Join forces with California Closets to inspire a new generation of passionate environmentalists!
+Join forces with California Closets to inspire a community of passionate environmentalists!

 Imagine a place where you can see, smell and hold the environment, where science becomes an experience, not just an idea.
 Where kids touching stuff is never a no-no but a greatly encouraged yes-yes!